Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

 Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Cameras

-Cameras are one area where the Galaxy S23 Ultra wins over the 14 Pro, but the more standard hardware on the S23+ means that the differences between it and the Pro come mainly down to software.
-While we haven't reviewed the S23+ yet, the Galaxy S23 (which we have tested) uses the same cameras, so we can compare their quality.
+Cameras are one area where the Galaxy S23 Ultra wins over the iPhone 14 Pro, but the more standard hardware on the S23+ means that the differences between it and the Pro come mainly down to software and subjective taste in how each company uses post-processing to touch up photos.

-Our reviewer wasn't especially impressed with the Galaxy S23 (and S23+, by extension) cameras, noting that Samsung is "often very aggressive in its processing, punching up the colors and contrast way more than they need to be."
+Both the Galaxy S23 and S23+ have the same cameras, and our S23 reviewer noted that Samsung is "often very aggressive in its processing, punching up the colors and contrast way more than they need to be."
 He also noted that Samsung's notoriously slow shutter speed can be the phone's "downfall" for capturing fast-moving subjects.

-On the positive side, he praised the quality of Night Mode shots and noted that there isn't a quality drop-off when switching between lenses.
-And we praised the new selfie camera, which uses improved AI to "separate the subject from the background and making the artificial bokeh more natural."
-But we have to hope that Samsung's subsequent software updates improve the quality of shots.
+Plus, we love the new selfie camera, which uses improved AI to "separate the subject from the background and making the artificial bokeh more natural."

-As for the iPhone 14 Pro, our reviewer raved about it, noting that the "higher-res sensor delivers incredible shots in daylight situations, with excellent color accuracy and high levels of contrast," while noting that it "also does an incredible job in low-light situations."
+As for the iPhone 14 Pro cameras, our reviewer raved about them, noting that the "higher-res sensor delivers incredible shots in daylight situations, with excellent color accuracy and high levels of contrast," while noting that it "also does an incredible job in low-light situations."

 But not everyone agrees with that assessment.
 Plenty of iPhone 14 Pro users have complained about Apple overprocessing their photos, making the colors look washed out and the overall appearance artificial.
 It's certainly a point-and-click phone capable of taking great photos, but not nearly at the same level as the Pixel 7 Pro.